intheblueside/umove/README.md

 This project was developed completely using FlutterFlow, and Firebase for database

-*Disclaimer: This project was made for PEKOM Internal Hackathon 2024 & and has a basic build (focused on the frontend compared to backend)
+*Disclaimer: This project was made for PEKOM Internal Hackathon 2024 & has a basic build (focused on the frontend compared to backend)

 ## Getting Started